dynamsoft-docs/barcode-reader-docs/parameters/reference/deformation-resisting-modes-v8.9.3.md

 # DeformationResistingModes

 `DeformationResistingModes` is a parameter to control how to handle distorted and deformed barcodes.
-It consisits of one or more modes, each mode represents a way to implement the deformation resisting.
+It consists of one or more modes, each mode represents a way to implement the deformation resisting.

 ## Candidate Mode List